AviatrixSystems/Docs/HowTos/ipmotion.rst

 --------------------------------------------

 This field is about specifying 10 IP addresses that are not being used by any running VMs and reserve these addresses for Aviatrix IPmotion gateway.
-For example, if you specify 172.16.1.100-172.16.1.110 as IPmotion gateway reserved IP addresses, it means that these range of IP addresses are not currently used by any VM on the subnet, they are reserved by Aviatrix during migration phase.
+Again as an example displayed in the above diagram, 172.16.1.100-172.16.1.110 are not used by any running VMs, you can reserve this range for IPmotion gateway.
+In another words, if you specify 172.16.1.100-172.16.1.110 as IPmotion gateway reserved IP addresses, it means that these range of IP addresses are not currently used by any VM on the subnet, they are reserved by Aviatrix during migration phase.